swiftlang/swift-evolution/proposals/0411-isolated-default-values.md

 I propose allowing default value expressions to have the same isolation as the enclosing function or the corresponding stored property.
 As usual, if the caller is not already in the isolation domain of the callee, then the call must be made asynchronously and must be explicitly marked with `await`.
 For isolated default values of stored properties, the implicit initialization only happens in the body of an `init` with the same isolation.

-These rule makes the stored property example above invalid at the `nonisolated` initializer:
+These rules make the stored property example above invalid at the `nonisolated` initializer:

 ```swift
 @MainActor func requiresMainActor() -> Int { ... }